 One of the best ways to familiarize your leaders with proper maintenance for your fleet of trucks is to have service technicians attend concrete truck mixer maintenance classes.

-McNeilus, one of the largest truck manufacturers and part of the OshKosh Corporation recently announced this type of full-day maintenance program that helps train a team on a variety of key topics, including the following:
+McNeilus, one of the largest truck manufacturers and part of the OshKosh Corporation, has run this type of full-day maintenance program that helps train a team on a variety of key topics, including the following:

 - Electrical components